EvernodeXRPL/evernode-docs/docs/source/sdk/hotpocket/tutorials/basics.md

 Now our client application is capable of sending user inputs and our DApp can receive them.
 Next, let's add the ability for the DApp to reply to the user in the form of ['outputs'](../../../platform/hotpocket/users.md#user-outputs).

-Update the DApp with following code.
+Update the DApp with the following code.

 ```javascript
 // Loop through inputs sent by the user.